The Contradance Committee:

 - Our dancers will happily form additional sets when instructed, but will do little set management on their own.

-We guarantee $60 to the caller and each musician in a band, unless special arrangements have been made beforehand.
-Admission receipts beyond the guarantees go to pay for our fixed hall and sound costs.
-After that, we divide the take equally up to a maximum of $100 per person.
+Admission receipts beyond the guarantees first go to pay for our fixed hall and sound costs; then we divide the take equally between the performers up to a maximum of $125 each.

 We set out a basket for additional donations for talent travel expenses.
 We split this money among the drivers of the performers, with a bias toward those who drove the farthest.